liana-p/narrat-engine/docs/guides/custom-start-buttons.md

 The menu buttons have the following props:

-- `id`: string id of the button.
+- `id`: String id of the button.
 Will be used to give a unique css class to the button and potential popups created with it
 - `text`: Text to display on the button (and title of the popup if using it)
-- `action (optional)`: A function to run when the button is clicked
+- `action` (optional): A function to run when the button is clicked
 - `popupComponent` (optional): An object containing info about a component to display in a popup when clicking the button.
   - `name`: Name of the component to use, as a string
   - `component`: The actual Vue component to use